raspberrypi/documentation/remote-access/vnc/README.md

 - At the command line, run `vncserver`
 - Make a note of the IP address and display number that is shown, for example `192.168.5.25:1` indicates IP address `192.168.1.215` and display number 1

 You can now connect to this virtual desktop using VNC Viewer from another device, using the IP address and display number.
+For a list of `vncserver` options, use the command `vncserver -help`.

 When you are finished using the virtual desktop, it can be removed from memory using the following command: